 If you’ve been in a semi-truck accident, you may have some questions.
-And we have the answers.
+We have the answers!

-The reason trucks are on the road in the first place can make them dangerous.
+The very reason semi-trucks are on the road in the first place can make them dangerous.
 Many trucks transport perishable goods or hazardous materials.
 Most of these transported goods come with tight deadlines.
 This adds pressure to the driver to push themselves to get to their destination on time.
-The lack of rest combined with deadlines increases the likelihood of trucking accidents.
+This may cause them to drive through the night without rest.
+This lack of rest combined with deadlines increases the likelihood of trucking accidents.

 If a driver keeps pushing themselves, they are increasing their chances of having an accident.
 In trucker's terms, this is called "white line fever."
 The lines on the road blur, and the driver may begin to nod off.
 In a worst-case scenario, the truck driver falls asleep.
 There are laws and regulations designed to prevent exhausted truckers from getting back on the road, but they’re not always enforced.